katerinabc/friends/docs/check_in.md

 - The feed currently uses the authenticated Farcaster `fid` if available via the mini app context; otherwise a default
 - The app is stable and renders the latest 25 casts; no pagination yet

+## Session 2025-09-23
+- Implemented mutuals API: `GET /api/mutuals?fid=...` calling Neynar reciprocal followers, returning `{ items: [...] }` with `fid, username, bio, pfp`.
+- Fixed types for Neynar mutuals (`ReciprocalResponse`, `ReciprocalFollower`) and corrected mapping.
+- Built `CircleSetup.tsx` (client) to fetch mutuals, display a list with toggles, enforce max 5 selections, and persist selections to `localStorage` under `circle:{fid}`.
+- Added `/circle` page to render Circle setup and link back to `/`.
+- Updated `/api/feeds` to return the full feed as `{ items: [...] }` with robust image extraction.
+- Updated `FeedGenerator.tsx` to render a list from `{ items }`, gate fetching until a circle exists, and show an empty-state link to `/circle`.
+- Added minimal CSS for mutuals list and iOS-style toggle.
+- KBC comment: Feed is showing on developer tool. splash screen is creating issues, maybe I'm just too impatient (confirming that if i'd give it more time the splash screen goes away).
+No images or other embeds (urls, mini-app screen) are showing. error needs a proper fixing not sending the agent to look at it.